hc-sc-ocdo-bdpd/Python_Container_Demo/isolation-example/README.md

 Moreover, resource limiting is configured to restrict the container's memory and CPU usage.
 This ensures that the container cannot consume excessive resources, which could impact the host system.

+## Instructions for Users
+### Opening this Directory as a Root in VSCode
+To work with each specific example or template in this repository, you need to open this subdirectory as the root in VSCode.
+Follow these steps:

+1. Open Visual Studio Code.
+2. Navigate to `File > Open Folder`.
+3. Select this subdirectory (`Python_Container_Demo/Isolation_Example`) to open it as the root folder.

+This will ensure that VSCode and Docker/VSCode look at the `.devcontainer` folder correctly.

 ## Install VSCode Remote Development Extension
 - Open Visual Studio Code.
 - Access the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window, or by pressing `Ctrl+Shift+X`.